CBD Dosage Guide and Calculator

-Once again, you should start slow with no more than one capsule or gummy.
-Edibles can take anywhere from 30 minutes to well over an hour to "kick in" since they go through your digestive system.
+You should start slow with no more than one capsule or gummy.
+Edibles can take anywhere from 30 minutes to well over an hour to “kick in” since they go through your digestive system.
 It is recommended that you not take more than your initial dose until at least 2 hours later given the delayed effect.

 How Much CBD Should I Vape?